Wuuuz001/CAD-Daedalus/README.md

 │
 └── .gitignore                      # Specifies files for Git to ignore (e.g., node_modules).
 🛠️ Setup and Installation
 To run this project locally, you will need to set up both the backend and the frontend.
+This requires running two separate terminal sessions.

 Backend Setup
 Navigate to the backend directory: